Rockhead Games

 Series C in 2012

-Machinima, Inc. is a media company that produces and distributes video content primarily targeted at young males and video gamers.
-Founded in January 2000 and headquartered in Burbank, California, Machinima offers a diverse range of programming, including scripted series, original content, and gameplay videos, as well as animation, movies, and TV shows.
-The company's content is accessible through various global distribution platforms such as YouTube, Xbox, iOS, Android, and social media networks like Facebook and Twitter.
+Machinima, Inc. is a video content production and distribution company that targets young males and video gamers.
+Founded in January 2000 and headquartered in Burbank, California, the company specializes in a diverse range of shows, including scripted series, original content, gameplay videos, animation, movies, and TV shows.
+Machinima's extensive network delivers its content through various global distribution platforms such as YouTube, Xbox, iOS, Android, and social media channels like Facebook and Twitter.
+Through its innovative approach to entertainment, the company has established itself as a prominent player in the gaming and pop culture space.
 As of November 30, 2016, Machinima operates as a subsidiary of Warner Bros.
 Entertainment Inc.

 Bionic Panda Games